Loading...

 This probability tree represents a spinner, but this time, what is the probability that the spinner lands on C?
 Pause now to have a look at this tree and think of your answer.

-Because there are three outcomes where the spinner will land on a C, the total probability of landing on any of the C's is three out of five.
+Because there are three outcomes where the spinner will land on a C, the total probability of landing on any of the Cs is three out of five.

 We can collect all three individual branches representing C into one branch with the sum of these probabilities shown on it.

-So 1/5 plus 1/5 plus 1/5 equals a 3/5 that you see on this modified probability tree.
+So one fifth plus one fifth plus one fifth equals a three fifths that you see on this modified probability tree.

 For this first practise task, we've got two probability trees that show the same trial.

-The first tree shows each individual outcome, whilst the second shows the unique outcomes where the probabilities of repeated outcomes are collected together.
+The first tree shows each individual outcome whilst the second shows the unique outcomes where the probabilities of repeated outcomes are collected together.

 For question two, complete the probability tree by filling in the boxes showing probabilities and outcomes.